Summary

 AHSNs in England have supported the rollout of two innovations under the Accelerated Access Collaborative’s Rapid Uptake Products Programme – FeNO, a point of care test to help diagnose asthma, and biologic therapies, NICE-approved treatments for patients with severe asthma which does not respond to regular treatments.
 Both innovations had lower than expected uptake, presenting an opportunity to improve take-up and support the NHS Long Term Plan ambition of improving early and accurate diagnosis of respiratory conditions by embedding both FeNO testing and asthma biologics into localised clinical pathways.

-Led by Oxford AHSN (Asthma Biologics) and Wessex AHSN (FeNO), the project focused on collaboration at a national, regional and local level across healthcare systems, industry partners, patients, and the third sector to support the integration of both FeNO and Asthma Biologics into everyday practice.
+Led by Oxford AHSN (Asthma Biologics) and Wessex AHSN (FeNO), the programmes aimed to improve patient care and outcomes through enhanced access to diagnostics and treatments for severe asthma.
+Both programmes focused on collaboration at a national, regional and local level across healthcare systems, industry partners, patients, and the community and voluntary sector to integrate FeNO testing and access to asthma biologics into everyday clinical practice.

-AHSNs have worked within their individual systems to support asthma pathway improvements by providing clinical leadership, sharing best practice and developing supporting materials for those involved in asthma care.
+AHSNs worked within their individual systems to support asthma pathway improvements by taking a pathway-based transformation approach.
+AHSNs provided clinical and transformation leadership, shared best practice, and developed education and implementation materials for those involved in providing asthma care.

-A package of educational resources for each innovation, including information documents, podcasts, posters, learning modules and webinars, was created in order to equip clinicians with the tools and knowledge to support clinicians.
+A package of educational resources for each innovation, including information documents, podcasts, posters, learning modules and webinars, was created to support clinicians.
 The toolkits were designed in a practical way to support teams adopting and sustaining the use of FeNO and asthma biologics.

 Outcomes

-• More than 2,000 new patients began receiving life-changing biologic therapies.
+• More than 4,690 new patients began receiving biologic therapies.

-• Fewer patients are now receiving high-dose (3g or more) oral steroids each month.
+• Around 3,000 fewer patients are now receiving high-dose (3g or more) oral steroids each month.

-For clinicians and those delivering asthma care the programme has supported learning, training and development.
-During the first 12 months:
+For the clinical workforce delivering asthma care the programme has supported learning, training and development.

-• Online resource toolkits for asthma biologics and FeNO have been accessed more than 10,000 times.
+• Resource toolkits for asthma biologics and FeNO have been accessed more than 33,000 times.

-These programmes are contributing to reducing underlying health inequalities in access to treatment.
+These programmes also contributing to reducing underlying health inequalities in access to treatment.

 Next steps

-The FeNO and Asthma Biologics programmes are due to close at the end of March 2023.
+The national FeNO and Asthma Biologics programmes have now completed.
+Learnings from both programmes are being fed into the development of NICE/SIGN/British Thoracic Society asthma guidance, expected in 2024.
 Toolkit resources will continue to be available to support wider adoption of the innovations.

 Access the toolkits